theletterish/theletterish/README.md

 I'm a game developer, an avid reader and a hobbyist artist.

-- 🔭 I'm currently working on [Lucky Loadout](https://github.com/TheLetterIsH/Lucky-Loadout).
+- 🔭 I'm currently working on [Plomp](https://github.com/TheLetterIsH/plomp).
 - 🌱 Also, I'm learning the ins and outs of the [Godot](https://godotengine.org/) game engine.
 - 💥 I'd love to collaborate on creating anything fun!